Sergey7198/DailyToDoTests/README.md

 	Expected Result: After editing an existing goal and clicking the "Cancel" button - the user should be loaded to the home page and the existing goal should not be changed

+Penetration testing :

+Test case 1: Check that the user can not pass some XSS through the UI

+	- Test step 1.
+Go to https://dailytodo.org/;
+	- Test step 2.
+Click the "Create your Daily Todo list"
+	- Test step 3.
+Enter some XSS value into the goals field and click to Save;
+	- Test step 4.
+Assert user is on the Home page

+	Expected Result: System should sanitize all values, which are storing in DB, and front-end should display XSS value as a simple text